lanrez/processor/README.md

 # MIPS processor
-## MIPS Processor is introduced by Prof. Kunz in lecture 5 of ADS
+## MIPS Processor as introduced by Prof. Kunz in lecture 5 of ADS

 This is an implementation of a sequential 32 bit MIPS processor.
 This is a basic implementation of MIPS instructions and requires the external memory to test